Zachyoungbegetting361/TWIST2/README.md

 [[Video]](https://youtu.be/lTtEvI0kUfo)

 # News
 - **2025-11-05**.
 TWIST2 is released.
-Full code will be released within 2 weeks (mostly ready and under the internal process).
+Full code will be released within 1 month (mostly ready and under the internal process).
 Please stay tuned.